rcocetta/picloud/README.md

 This is a little program that allows you to keep 2 discs in sync in a master slave configuration, so that you can take the master with you and always keep a safe copy on the slave connected to your Pi.

 My initial thoughts are detailed [here](https://github.com/rcocetta/picloud/wiki/First-Thoughts)

+** While writing it, I realised that, of course it'll work on any Linux machine with Python installed. **